sarvalabs/js-moi-examples/TodoList/README.md

-# Todo List
+# TodoList

-A simple Todo List with an internal collection array of Todos.
-We can add, modify, and retrieve Todos.
+A simple TodoList app where users can add & mark todo's as completed